Let’s celebrate banana peels and paradoxes on Earth Day

 We have always actively tried to limit the amount of food we waste, as do most food businesses.
 The foods we’re usually thinking of, however, are the raw ingredients we intend to use and the completed foods we’ve prepared.
 We minimize scraps, like peeling as little onion as possible, but we assume that some amount will not be used.
 I for one had blinders on about some of the parts of food we considered scraps.
 We’ve now begun to systematically look with fresh eyes at these scraps considering how to use or repurpose them in environmentally sustainable ways.

 So far this year, our fresh perspective has led us to stop our habit of peeling.
 We are doing less to our fruits and vegetables and to some of our wheat berries by leaving on the peels.
 Carrots in carrot cake.
 No reason to peel them.
 Apples for apple pie.
 No reason to peel them.
 Bananas for banana bread.
 No reason to peel them.
 Yes!
 I mean it!
 All of our loaves of banana bread are now made with unpeeled, fully ripened bananas.
 We were throwing away pounds of nutritious, flavorful food for no good reason.
-We’ve questioned our assumed practices and have stopped composting literally thousands of pounds of nutritious, flavorful peels.
+By questioning our assumed practices, we’ve stopped composting literally thousands of pounds of nutritious, flavorful peels.
 We had already been on the path to use more freshly milled whole grains in our baking.
 Now we just have another way of thinking about what we’re not doing to the wheat berries—we’re not peeling them.

 By playing with the paradox less is more, we have freed ourselves from the unexamined bias that we need to peel.
 Dirt isn’t a problem because we can buy organic fruit and vegetables and wash them.
 Texture has turned out to be a worry people have that isn’t well-founded.
 The peels tend to melt into the recipe and we actually like the added color.
 For example, our apple pie now has a very pretty pinkish tinge to it.